-Georgetown College offers Bachelor of Arts (A.B.) and Bachelor of Science (B.S.) degrees in over 40 majors.
-The Graduate School of Arts and Sciences offers Ph.D., Professional Doctorate, Master’s, and Certificate level programs in over 50 discipline areas.
+Georgetown University College of Arts & Sciences offers Bachelor of Arts (A.B.) and Bachelor of Science (B.S.) degrees in over 40 majors.

 The study of philosophy, theology, languages, history, literature, and the arts are among the oldest components of university education and compel us to transcend our experiential, cultural, and temporal limitations.
 Our humanities programs expose students to rich traditions of thought, spirituality, and expression from across the world in an effort to understand what it means to be human.